MoleMan1024/audiowagon/docs/index.markdown

 - [**ReplayGain**](https://en.wikipedia.org/wiki/ReplayGain) for volume normalization of tracks
 - [**gapless playback**](https://en.wikipedia.org/wiki/Gapless_playback) for FLAC files
 - support for **voice input**
+- **playlists** (**m3u**, **pls**, **xspf**) can be played back from file view

 ## Release notes

 Please see Github for a [list of changes for each version of the app](https://github.com/MoleMan1024/audiowagon/blob/master/CHANGELOG.md).

+⚠ 2022-03-31 ⚠: I have now gotten two reports where people have upgraded to the latest Android Automotive 11 in their cars (Volvo and Polestar update 2.0) and they say AudioWagon no longer works 😟 I am aware, I have no clue yet what they have done in that software for it to no longer work and I don't have the upgrade in my own car yet to confirm.

 ## Limitations